 - remuneration bands for executives employed in prescribed public entities

 - allowances provided to Mayors, Deputy Mayors and Councillors in local governments

 The Tribunal will also conduct reviews and publish reports on remuneration trends in the public sector.

-Two independent Compliance Officers, attached to the Tribunal, will hear and determine appeals from MPs in relation to the use of parliamentary allowances.
+Two independent Compliance Officers, attached to the Tribunal, hear and determine appeals from MPs in relation to the use of certain work-related parliamentary allowances.